lkilpatrick/gitstream-mkdocs/docs/10_github-app.md

 - Success - when the applicable automation finished and PR is good to go
 - Neutral - when there aren't any applicable automations for the PR
 - Failed - when the applicable automation finished without completion

+## Set GitHub repo settings

+!!! attention

+    To get the full potential using gitStream, you need to set it as a required check.

+To make sure gitStream can block PRs from merging under certain conditions, you should set the following:

+1. Go to repo `settings`
+2. On the left pane select `Code and automation` > `Branches`
+3. Set `Branch protection rules` for your desired branch
+4. Enable `Require status checks to pass before merging`
+5. Search for `status checks in the last week for this repository`
+6. Select `gitStream.cm` as required check